-In March, 1994, staff issued a Staff Report on Rural Local Calling Areas.12 The report presented staff's proposal to increase the size of local calling areas for most rural customers in Arizona.
+In March, 1994, staff issued a Staff Report on Rural Local Calling Areas.1 The report presented staff's proposal to increase the size of local calling areas for most rural customers in Arizona.
 The report acknowledged that local calling area expansion would result in foregone revenue for the incumbent LEC (intraLATA toll, foreign exchange, and toll revenue), reallocation of the separation of plant and expenses between state and interstate jurisdictions, and the potential for additional plant investment as a result of traffic stimulation.
-In keeping with the Arizona Commission's directive in a 1991 U S West Settlement Order, Decision Number 57462, to "study means of expanding toll-free calling areas in rural areas of the state to correspond to areas of community-of-interest with little or no increase in basic telephone rates for those areas," staff recommended that forgone revenue be accounted for by utilizing a blanket multiplier or no multiplier.13 Under the "blanket multiplier" option, basic service charges would be increased for all U S West customers; under the "no multiplier" option, lost revenues would be accounted for in the disposition of the then-pending rate case.
-Staff recommended that a local multiplier option be employed in future cases to allocate EAS related costs, since it assigns costs to those who cause them.
-Under the local multiplier option, a factor is calculated for each group of exchanges comprising a local calling area and is applied uniformly within that calling area.
-The staff also recommended that the Arizona Commission adopt no specific criterion of number of calls per access line between exchanges as a community-of-interest indicator.
-Rather, the staff recommended that socioeconomic linkages, contiguity, and public input be considered in conjunction with calling volumes in Commission deliberations over local calling area changes.
-Staff also recommended that an EAS workshop be held within six months of the Commission's decision in the U S West rate case.
+In keeping with the Arizona Commission's directive in a 1991 U S West Settlement Order, Decision Number 57462, to "study means of expanding toll-free calling areas in rural areas of the state to correspond to areas of community-of-interest with little or no increase in basic telephone rates for those areas," staff recommended that forgone revenue be accounted for by utilizing a blanket multiplier or no multiplier.2 Under the "blanket multiplier" option, basic service charges would be increased for all U S West customers; under the "no multiplier"

-12 Arizona Corporation Commission Utilities Division, Staff Report on Rural Local Calling Areas, Docket No. E-1051093-183 (Phoenix, AZ, May 10, 1994).
+1 Arizona Corporation Commission Utilities Division, Staff Report on Rural Local Calling Areas, Docket No. E-1051093-183 (Phoenix, AZ, May 10, 1994).